I tried translating an entire Word document with the Cloud Translation API

 --glossary-id <YOUR_GLOSSARY_ID>

-Looking at the result without the glossary first, the translations of proper nouns were quite inconsistent (per Claude's analysis).
+Looking first at the result without a glossary, the translations of proper nouns were quite inconsistent (per Claude's analysis).

-Among the 26 occurrences of 星霊 in the source text, the breakdown of main translations in the version without a glossary was as follows.
+Out of 26 occurrences of 星霊 in the source, the breakdown of main translations in the English output without a glossary was as follows.

 Translation of 星霊 (without glossary) Occurrences